 Click Here for tab for Paperback Writer by The Beatles

-There’s a funny story about how this song came to life.
-Paul McCartney had previously been criticized by his aunt for always writing about love songs all time, and she requested that he write about something more interesting such as a ‘horse or the summit conference’.
+There’s a funny story about how this Beatles song came to life.
+Paul McCartney had previously been criticized by his aunt for always writing love songs all the time, and she requested that he write about something more interesting such as a ‘horse or the summit conference’.
 So after observing Ringo Star reading a book, he simply decided to write a song about a book.

 Although we get a little playful with our single note passages and small inflections, this song fundamentally uses the two chords G and C. It also uses a quite nice and simple strumming pattern which makes it ideal if you want to sing and play to this at the same time.

 505 by Arctic Monkeys